 - Support your charitable organization by starting your shopping at amazon.com

-2010 -2011 Partners With Youth Campaign
+Partners With Youth Campaign

 Campaign Goal – $130,000

-Annually the YMCA of the Coastal Bend conducts a Partner with Youth Strong Kids Campaign which raises the much needed funds to support children and families in our community as well as enlarges the volunteer base for our YMCA.
+Annually the YMCA of the Coastal Bend conducts a Partner with Youth Annual Sustaining Campaign which raises the much needed funds to support children and families in our community as well as enlarges the volunteer base for our YMCA.
 This annual campaign intertwines the efforts of more than 50 volunteers who receive more than 250 gifts from individuals, corporations and foundations in an effort to fund support for our YMCA.
 These generous gifts ensure that financial hardship will never be a barrier to anyone with the desire to participate in YMCA membership and program opportunities here in the Coastal Bend.
-The goal of the Campaign is to insure the resources of the YMCA are available to everyone in our community.
+The goal of the Campaign is to ensure the resources of the YMCA are available to everyone in our community.

 Partners with Youth to Create Future Leaders

-The Board of Directors allocates $146,272 to scholarships for youth and teens to attend Y-Leaders and Youth and Government programs.
+The YMCA allocates scholarships for youth and teens to attend Y-Leaders and Youth and Government programs.
 Youth in middle school and high school need to be connected with positive, caring adults who encourage them to stay in school, set goals and discover what interests they can cultivate.
 During their out-of-school time, they need to be engaged in activities that stress academic excellence, career enhancement, civic engagement and life management skills.
 Teens need safe places to go after school, on weekends and during the summer months to be engaged in healthy activities and establishing strong relationships that are values-based and character focused – they need adult role models/mentors to help them transition well to adulthood.
 Every young person participating in this program earns a free YMCA membership.

 Partners to Instill Confidence in Our Youth